coldvisionz/osint-investigation/README.md

 A small list of super useful many tools/services to catch bad guys that i am using myself regularly

-Many of these have been taken from other sources
+Many of these have been taken from other sources.
+I also recommend to read Michael Bazzell's book, it's amazing.

 > My Telegram: [@angel6uard](https://t.me/angel6uard)